dangnelson/WATERBEAR-Shed/03 Roof Structure/Roof.md

 ![](images/C10.svg)

-Installing the *Roof Felt* can be tricky because of the angle of the roof since the roll has a tendency to slip down to roof.
+Installing the *Roof Felt* can be tricky because of the angle of the roof.
+The roll has a tendency to slip down to roof.
+We gerry-rigged a tool to keep the roll at the right height by screwing a dowel to a horizontal stake at the bottom and a vertical stake at the top.
+This allowed us to slide the roll across the entire roof.
+We adjusted the tool for the higher roll, It also makes sense to precut sections for the roof length to reduce the roll weight.

 ## Cover Until Next Step